-The Republic of Zambia has a total population of about 14 million people with the population growth rate around 3.1%.
-About 36% of the total population of Zambia live in major cities and towns such as Lusaka the capital of Zambia contains about 3 million people.
+The Republic of Zambia has a total population of about 18 million people with the population growth rate around 3.1%.
+About 36% of Zambia's population lives in major cities and towns such as Lusaka, Kitwe and Ndola.
+Lusaka the capital of Zambia contains about 3 million people.
 Kitwe, the second largest city, contains about 750,000 people while Ndola is home to about half a million people.

 The Republic of Zambia just like its neighboring countries is blessed with abundance of natural resources such as gold, silver, copper, uranium, hydropower, zinc, cobalt, coal, lead, etc.

-The Republic of Zambia has a literacy rate of about 80.6% for the total population and 74.8% for the female population.
-In other words, about 80.6% of the total population of Zambia above age 15 can at least read and write which is far better than in most other African countries today.
-Although the female literacy rate in Zambia today hovers around average, about 74.8% of the total female population above age 15 can at least read and write which is also far better than in most other African countries today.
+The Republic of Zambia has a literacy rate of about 80.6% for the total population with the female literacy rate hovering around 74.8%.
+In other words, about 80.6% of the total population of Zambia above age 15 can at least read and write.

-However, despite the abundance of natural resources and the high literacy rates, about 64% of the total population of Zambia lives below poverty line.
-Despite the high literacy rates, quality education is very hard to come by in Zambia today so at the end of the day, children graduate from school with degrees upon degrees but unable to apply the knowledge to better themselves and their communities.
+However, despite the abundance of natural resources and the high literacy rate, about 64% of the total population of Zambia lives below the international poverty line.
+Despite the high literacy rate, quality education is very hard to come by in Zambia today.
+In other words, people graduate from school with degrees and certificates but unable to apply the knowledge to better themselves and their communities.
 This is a major problem in almost all African countries.
 Extreme poverty and hunger remain a top issue in Zambia today.
-Poverty especially in rural areas is driving many children of school-going age out of school.
-Most of these school droupouts end up on the streets of major cities and towns hawking, stealing, prostituting, etc. Many end up unemployed with nothing at all to do after college.
-Poverty and hunger levels continue to rise every single day in Zambia today.
+Poverty, especially in rural areas is driving many children of school-going age out of school.
+Most of these school droupouts end up on the streets of major cities and towns hawking, stealing, prostituting, etc.

-The Republic of Zambia remains one of the top 10 HIV/AIDS killing zones in the world today with a high HIV/AIDS adult prevalence rate of about 13.5%.
-More than 980,000 people were living with HIV/AIDS in 2009 with about 45,000 deaths recorded within the same year.
+The Republic of Zambia remains one of the top 10 HIV/AIDS killing zones in Africa today with HIV/AIDS adult prevalence rate of about 13.5%.
+More than 980,000 people were living with HIV/AIDS in 2009 with about 45,000 deaths recorded in the same year.
+Little has changed.